nmquan19/LAB-Points_of_Interest_Finder/README.md

 # Vietnam Points of Interest Finder

-A web application that allows users to search for locations in Vietnam and displays 5 points of interest on an interactive map using OpenStreetMap API, along with real-time weather information.
+A web application that allows users to search for locations in Vietnam and displays points of interest on an interactive map using OpenStreetMap API, along with real-time weather information and language translation features.

 ## Features

 - 🔍 Search for any location in Vietnam
 - 🗺️ Interactive map display using Leaflet.js and OpenStreetMap
-- 📍 Shows 5 points of interest near the searched location
+- 📍 Shows points of interest near the searched location
 - ☀️ Real-time weather information using OpenWeatherMap API
+- 🌐 Text translation feature using MyMemory Translation API
 - 🎨 Beautiful UI with Tailwind CSS
 - 📱 Responsive design for mobile and desktop